-[CX] The fclose() function shall mark for update the st_ctime and st_mtime fields of the underlying file, if the stream was writable, and if buffered data remains that has not yet been written to the file.
+The fclose() function shall mark for update the last data modification and last file status change timestamps of the underlying file, if the stream was writable, and if buffered data remains that has not yet been written to the file.
 The fclose() function shall perform the equivalent of a close() on the file descriptor that is associated with the stream pointed to by stream.

 After the call to fclose(), any use of stream results in undefined behavior.

 Upon successful completion, fclose() shall return 0; otherwise, it shall return EOF [CX] and set errno to indicate the error.

 - [CX] The O_NONBLOCK flag is set for the file descriptor underlying stream and the thread would be delayed in the write operation.

 - [CX] The file descriptor underlying stream is not valid.

 - [CX] An attempt was made to write a file that exceeds the maximum file size.